bcgov/data-publication/pages/dps_bcdc_w_admin_ui.md

 ## Member management

-+ Users must log into the Catalogue first to be added as a read only member and then grants are applied.
++ Users must first log into the Catalogue and then their grants can be applied.
 + If a user hasn't logged into the new Catalogue before, their **Username** in the Admin Panel will appear in Lower case.
 If a user has logged into the Catalogue previously, their Username will appear in Title case.

 Follow the steps below to grant users Admin or Editors for a CKAN Organization or Group.